btarg/requiem-vault/GM/First Session/Club/Celebration.md

 >
 >>[!failure]- Influence check fails
 >>As you attempt to grab the attention of the 'poshos', they offer a collective, polite but icy, dismissal.
 If you brought drinks, one might take a delicate sip, raise an eyebrow, and then turn back to their conversation, leaving the drink untouched.
 >>"I'm terribly sorry," one of them says without making eye contact, "but we're in the middle of a rather *exclusive* conversation."
-They might subtly signal a nearby club bouncer if you linger too long.
+They clearly do not recognise the urgency in your tone.
 >>
 >>**What happens next on a failure?
 Choose or roll \(1d4\):**
 >>1.  **The Cold Shoulder:** They pointedly ignore further attempts.
 You'll need a new approach or a different source of information.
 Perhaps another, less intimidating group, noticed something?
 (Leads to "Scan for Alternative Observers").
 >>2.  **Gossip Spreads:** One of them whispers loudly enough for you to (barely) overhear with a **DC 14 [[Stats#👁️ Perception|Perception]] check**: "...rather uncouth, trying to barge in.
 Did you *see* their attire?"
-Your party gains a temporary -1 to social checks with other "high society" NPCs in the club for the next hour as minor, unflattering rumours spread.
+Your party gains a temporary -1 to social checks with other NPCs in the club for the next hour as minor, unflattering rumours spread.
 >>3.  **A Sympathetic Outlier:** One of the quieter members of the group, perhaps looking a bit bored, catches your eye as you turn away.
 If approached alone (requiring a player to subtly split off or wait for an opportunity), they might offer a small piece of information with a **DC 10 [[Stats#🗣️ Influence|Influence]] check**: "Sorry, they can be a bit much.
 I *think* I saw your Professor talking to the bartender earlier.
 She looked a bit stressed.
 I don't know where she went after that."
 (This directly suggests the **"Talk to the Bartender"** option if not already pursued).
 >>4.  **Unintentional Distraction:** Your failed attempt, however brief, causes enough of a minor stir that it draws the attention of another group.
-The *(number of party members)* of them - all somewhat familiar-looking - stare as you awkwardly walk away.
+The *(number of party members)* of them - all somewhat familiar-looking - stare as you awkwardly walk away. **(Notice the suspicious mercenaries)**

 >[!question]- **Scan for Alternative Observers (The Wallflowers)**
 >Not everyone is part of the main throng.
 Some people prefer to observe from the side-lines.
 >*(Make a **DC 12 [[Stats#👁️ Perception|Perception]] check** to spot a quiet couple or a lone individual nursing a drink away from the main crowds.)*
 >
 >>[!success]- You spot a quiet individual or small group tucked away in a less crowded corner.
 Approaching them might yield results.
->>*(Attempt a **DC 10 [[Stats#🗣️ Influence|Influence]] check** to approach without startling them and ask about the Professor.)*
+>>*(Attempt a **DC 8 [[Stats#🗣️ Influence|Influence]] check** to approach without startling them and ask about the Professor.)*
 >>>[!success]- "Oh, the lady with the glasses?
 Yes, I saw her.
 She seemed a little startled when she saw the group over there in the corner *(she points to the Suspicious Mercs)*, then she rushed off.
 They do look a little... intense."
+>>
 >>>[!failure]- They're shy, suspicious, or simply didn't see anything and don't want to talk.
 >
 >>[!failure]- The club is too chaotic, or everyone seems too engrossed in their own affairs to have noticed anything specific.

->[!question]- **Notice the suspicious mercenaries**
+>[!question]- **Notice the suspicious grouo**
+>
->At the edge of the club, in a seemingly darkened booth, a group of mercenaries catches your attention.
-They look familiar, but something about them seems off.
-Their movements are stiff, and their faces seem unnaturally blank, as though they’re wearing masks.
-Their unsettling aura has clearly been noticed, as there is an unusual distance of empty space between them and the rest of the partygoers.
+>>[!success]- At the edge of the club, in a seemingly darkened booth, a familiar group catches your attention.
+You don't recognise them from the Academy, and something about their presence is disturbing.
+Their movements are stiff, and their faces seem unnaturally blank, as though they're wearing masks.
+Their unsettling aura has clearly been noticed, as there is an unusual length of empty space between them and the rest of the room.
->>[!question]- **Ask them about the professor:**
+>>
+>>>[!question]- **Approach and observe (DC 5 [[Stats#👁️ Perception|Perception]] check)**
+>>> Judging by their attire, the group appear to be mercenaries, rather than military.
+Some are attempting to hide brightly-coloured tattoos, the designs which you cannot quite make out from this distance.
+They are all wearing the same uniform, with a distinctive insignia that you vaguely recognise.
->> On closer inspection, they look uncannily similar to a group you know...
+>>> On closer inspection, they look uncannily similar to a group you know...
->> *(Here, describe the player character who chose to speak.
+>>> *(Here, describe the player character who chose to speak.
 E.g. The merc has X coloured hair, is X feet tall...)*
+>>
+>>>[!question]- **Ask them about the professor (DC 10 [[Stats#🗣️ Influence|Influence]] check)**
->> The familiar merc grimaces with burning anger at the sight of the Professor's picture. **"Yeah, we're looking for her too.
+>>> The familiar merc grimaces with burning anger at the sight of the Professor's picture. **"Yeah, we're looking for her too.
 That bitch set us up for failure.
 When I find her, I'll kill her myself."**
+>
+>>[!failure]- The club is too crowded and chaotic for you to notice anything unusual in the shadows.

 ---
 ### Fight, Fight, Fight